A swaying elephant. A feather-plucked parrot. A pacing tiger.

 The traditional view

 Reptiles have long been regarded as simple animals with little capacity for learning or emotion.
-“They’re basically seen as instinct-driven robots,” says Meghann Cant, BC SPCA animal welfare educator.
+“They’re basically seen as instinct-driven robots,” says Meghann Cant, manager of companion animal welfare science & policy for the BC SPCA.
 “It’s a common misconception.”

 A new perspective